-ATS Myths Debunked: What Actually Gets Your Salesforce Resume Rejected
+Automated Screening Myths: What Actually Gets Your Salesforce Resume Dropped

-The most repeated statistic in resume advice is a number: “75% of resumes are auto-rejected by ATS before a human sees them.”
-It's on LinkedIn influencer carousels, TikTok career coach videos, and paid resume-review services.
-It's also largely a myth — and its origin is worth knowing before you rewrite your resume around it.
+A popular automated-rejection statistic shows up in resume advice, LinkedIn influencer carousels, TikTok career coach videos, and paid resume-review services.
+It is also largely unreliable.
+Its origin is worth knowing before you rewrite your resume around it.

-The statistic traces to a 2012 report from a now-defunct company called Preptel.
+The statistic traces to an old report from a now-defunct company called Preptel.
 The methodology was never peer-reviewed, the sample was tiny, and the company itself closed shortly after.
-Every citation since has been a citation of a citation — no one is producing the original data because it doesn't exist in replicable form.
-A 2025 qualitative study of 25 recruiters across Workday, Greenhouse, and iCIMS found that 92% explicitly do NOT auto-reject based on formatting or content alone.
+Every citation since has been a citation of a citation.
+No one is producing the original data because it does not exist in replicable form.
+Modern recruiter workflows still rely on knockout questions, search, and human review.

 What ATS systems actually do